 ‘PR Plan’ for IR35 – Jan 2015

-In early 2015, HMRC released a series of 32 recommendations on how to improve IR35 – using input provided by the IR35 Forum.
+In early 2015, HMRC released a series of 32 recommendations to improve IR35, based on input from the IR35 Forum.
 This included providing more clarity for those potentially affected by the rules.

-Dismissed by one expert as a ‘PR Plan for IR35’, the plan contained little substance, and the uncertainty felt within the industry remained as strong as ever.
+Dismissed by one expert as a ‘PR Plan for IR35’, the plan lacked substance, and the industry’s uncertainty remained as strong as ever.

 How to make IR35 more effective?